simaocampanicodev/Beneath-The-Skirt/README.md

 <br>
 <br>

 >Carolina is being judged by the world!
-She doesnt want to do the quest that the/n
+She doesn't want to do the quest that the
 >society demands her to do!
 She wants to break free from the Skirt...

 <br>